 A 'Walkable Neighbourhood' Defined

-Before taking a closer look at some of Calgary’s most walkable locations, however, let’s first examine the methodology in how a Walk Score® is determined.
-For each location, Walk Score has analyzed countless walking routes to nearby amenities and attractions, not to mention the pedestrian-friendliness of an area using numerous road metrics.
-When it’s all said and done, Walk Score assigns each individual neighbourhood a number between 0 and 100, with 0 being the least walkable and 100 being the most walkable.
-The full scoring system is defined by the following:
+Before taking a closer look at some of Calgary’s most walkable locations, let’s first examine the methodology of what determines whether or not a city, neighbourhood, or community is "walkable."
+For each location, most metrics analyze countless walking routes to nearby amenities and attractions, not to mention the pedestrian-friendliness of an area using numerous factors and elements.

 Calgary's Most Walkable Neighbourhoods

-Chinatown is Calgary’s most walkable neighbourhood and has a Walk Score of 95.
+Chinatown is Calgary’s most walkable neighbourhood and scores well on every metric you can find online.
 The public transportation options around Chinatown also helps make living here convenient, while its close proximity to downtown Calgary, as well as the Riverfront continue to make it one of the best places to call home, especially if you’re in the market for a new Calgary condo.

 2) Downtown Commercial Core

-The Downtown Commercial Core is Calgary’s second-most walkable neighbourhood and has a Walk Score of 93.
+The Downtown Commercial Core is Calgary’s second-most walkable neighbourhood.
 For anybody already working in the downtown area, there’s no better place to live if being able to walk to work is high up on your wish list.
 And with plenty of shopping, dining, and entertainment nearby, there’s also plenty of things to do nearby when you’re not working as well!

 3) Cliff Bungalow

-Cliff Bungalow is the 3rd most walkable neighbourhood in Calgary and has a Walk Score of 92.
+Cliff Bungalow is the 3rd most walkable neighbourhood in Calgary on our list.
 Located just west of Mission and immediately south of downtown Calgary, Fourth Street already features some of the city’s hottest restaurants and bars with something new seemingly opening every other day.

 4) Eau Claire

-Eau Claire is Calgary’s 4th most walkable neighbourhood and has a Walk Score of 91.
+Eau Claire is Calgary’s 4th most walkable neighbourhood by comparison.
 Located right alongside Calgary’s riverfront, both Eau Claire Park and Prince’s Island Park are just a few short steps away from any location in Eau Claire, making it the ideal location to live if you love to stay active!

-Beltline is Calgary’s 5th most walkable neighbourhood and has a Walk Score of 90.
+Beltline is widely considered Calgary’s 5th most walkable neighbourhood.
 Situated just south of Downtown West End, Beltline still feels very much like a downtown neighbourhood, only much less busy than other locations in the city.
 Parts of 11th Street, mostly in between 14th and 15th avenues, almost feel like a small town, while nearby 17th Avenue is much busier and has plenty of great restaurants and bars for locals to enjoy.

 6) Downtown West End

-Downtown West End is Calgary’s 6th most walkable neighbourhood and has a Walk Score of 90.
+Downtown West End is Calgary’s 6th most walkable neighbourhood.
 Located just blocks from Calgary’s commercial core, Downtown West End feels like an extension of the city’s primary downtown area and still has plenty of energy.
 Numerous festivals and events are held at Shaw Millennium Park and easy transportation makes getting to and from just about any other part of town a breeze once calling Downtown West End home.

 7) Downtown East Village

-Downtown East Village is Calgary’s 7th most walkable neighbourhood and has a Walk Score of 86.
+Downtown East Village is Calgary’s 7th most walkable neighbourhood.
 Located right alongside the Bow River on downtown Calgary’s east side, Downtown East Village is one of the fastest growing neighbourhoods in town.
 New construction condos are popping up everywhere in the area, and with a location this close to the river, the views from most are nothing short of spectacular.
 A close proximity to the Riverfront also makes living here a delight.